Good Clusterings Have Large Volume

-We will now prove that (\ref{optproblemgravity}) is equivalent to (\ref{optproblemgravitypolyhedron1}).
-Let us start by motivating the choices of $\gamma_1^p,\dots,\gamma_t^p$.
+Next, we prove that (\ref{optproblemgravity}) is equivalent to (\ref{optproblemgravitypolyhedron}).
+First we motivate the choices of $\gamma_1^p,\dots,\gamma_t^p$.
 The ``distance constraints'' of (\ref{optproblemgravity}) define two half spaces for each $j \in [t]$.
-Technically speaking, we have to replace $F_j$ by $\lin(F_j)$, however, this makes no difference, since we only consider vectors inside the normal cone.
-The optimal objective value of (\ref{optproblemgravitydistance1}), \ie\ $\gamma_j^p := v_j^T z^*_j < 0$ with $z^*_j$ being an optimal solution of (\ref{optproblemgravitydistance1}), then satisfies
+Formally, we would have to replace $F_j$ by $\lin(F_j)$, but this becomes irrelevant due to only considering vectors in the normal cone.
+With $z^*_j \in B^p_1(0)$ being an optimal solution and $\gamma_j^p := v_j^T z^*_j < 0$ its objective value of (\ref{optproblemgravitydistance}), we obtain the equivalence